bareos/bareos/doc/INSTALL.md

 Required apache modules, setenv, rewrite and php are enabled via package postinstall script.
 You simply need to restart your apache webserver manually.

-#### Step 5 - Configure your /etc/bareos-webui/directors.ini
+#### Step 4 - Configure your /etc/bareos-webui/directors.ini

-Configure your database and director connections in */etc/bareos-webui/directors.ini* to match your database and director settings, which you have choosen in the previous steps.
+Configure your directors in */etc/bareos-webui/directors.ini* to match your settings, which you have choosen in the previous steps.

 The configuration file /etc/bareos-webui/directors.ini should look similar to this: